ministryofjustice/haproxy-formula/README.rst

     connection_rate_over_3s_window = 10*5 = 50

+In case you want to whitelist specific ips.
+Please supply your salt://haproxy/templates/whitelist file.

 Note that all throttling is happening on layer 4 (transport - tcp).
 Additionally we also protect from slowloris type attack.
 By waiting max 5s for connection and 5s for http-request.
 It might impact big POST requests.